Aboriginal and Torres Strait Islander Commission

 The Aboriginal and Torres Strait Islander Commission (ATSIC) (1990–2005) was the Australian Government body through which Aboriginal Australians and Torres Strait Islanders were formally involved in the processes of government affecting their lives, established under the Hawke government in 1990.
 A number of Indigenous programs and organisations fell under the overall umbrella of ATSIC.

-The agency was dismantled in 2004 in the aftermath of corruption allegations and litigation involving its chairperson, Geoff Clark.
+The agency was dissolved in 2005 in the aftermath of litigation involving its chairperson, Geoff Clark.
+It was the longest running Indigenous affairs department to have existed.